When Chromecast Audio was announced, a lot of people wanted to know the advantages and disadvantages of Chromecast Audio vs Bluetooth.

 So, for the requirements comparison of Chromecast Audio vs Bluetooth, Bluetooth is the winner.

 Chromecast Audio vs Bluetooth: which one is for you?

-Chromecast Audio and Bluetooth actually is not mutually exclusive.
+Chromecast Audio and Bluetooth are actually NOT mutually exclusive.
 You can get them both within your budget.

-Please note, if audio quality is a big concern for you, it is better to get a high quality speaker within your budget for Chromecast Audio.
-You can then spend additional $20-$30 for a Bluetooth receiver for the speaker if you need Bluetooth as well.
-Most high end speakers with Bluetooth connection are overpriced for the Bluetooth feature.
+Please note if audio quality is a big concern for you, it is better to get a high-quality speaker within your budget for Chromecast Audio.
+You can then spend an additional $20-$30 for a Bluetooth receiver for the speaker if you need Bluetooth as well.
+Most high-end speakers with Bluetooth connections are overpriced for the Bluetooth feature.

-On the other hand, most Bluetooth speakers, especially, unknown brands, are designed and tuned for “Bluetooth” quality.
-The AUX input may have similar audio quality as Bluetooth.
+On the other hand, most Bluetooth speakers, especially unknown brands, are designed and tuned for “Bluetooth” quality.
+The AUX input may have a similar audio quality as Bluetooth.
 You should avoid them if you need audio quality.

 If you do not care too much about music details, a decent Bluetooth speaker with AUX input (within your budget) is probably sufficient.

 Anyway, as I always said, trust your ears, not the price tag.